Dracfo/rytoastplanner/README.md

         - There is a form for the bug list.
         - There is also a function to display 'deleted' where a user used to be if their account is deleted.
     - **\agenda\templates\views.py** contains all the views and many of the functions of the web app.
-        - The views are for the index, meeting, meeting list, edit meeting, create a meeting, delete a meeting, spreadsheet, report a bug, see the bug list, register an account, and create a user.
+        - The views are for the index, meeting, meeting list, edit meeting, create a meeting, delete a meeting, spreadsheet, report a bug, see the bug list, register an account, create a user, and send email confirmations.
-        - The API functions it contains are to update attendance records and sign up for a role.
+        - The API functions it contains are to update attendance records, sign up for a role, make a recommendations list for one role, change an event number, and add a new meeting event.
     - **\agenda\templates\functions.py** contains all the helper functions for the web app.
 The functions are to:
         - Update a meeting role list
         - Update one role in the database